Regalia of Malaysia: Tengkolok Diraja (Royal headdress)

 According to Malay legend, the first Sultan of Perak, Sultan Muzaffar Shah I Ibni Almarhum Sultan Mahmud Shah (1528–1549) set sail to Perak to establish the Perak Sultanate.
 Sultan Muzaffar was a descendant of the Malacca Sultanate, and was exiled to Johor by the Portuguese.
 He carried on his ship many of the regalia of Malacca, including the Royal Crown of Malacca.

 During his journey, his ship entered shallow waters and was stuck.
 The only way to get the ship sailing again was by reducing the ship's load.
 One by one, the many items on board were cast into sea, but the ship refused to budge.
 Finally, the only object left was the Royal Crown of Malacca, which was then offered to the waters.
 The sea was happy with this, for immediately after the ship miraculously set sail on its own to Perak.

 The Sultan took this as a sign, and swore that he and his descendants would never wear a crown during their installation.
 This practice came to be followed by other Malay Rulers.
 Thence, the Malay headdress known as the Tengkolok came to be the replacement for a crown.

 For centuries, the Malay Rulers have worn headdresses as part of their regalia.
 These are made of embroidered silk folded in different styles since the days of the Malay Sultanate.
 The style of folding is called solek, and there are variations depending on the tradition of the royal family of a particular state.
 The colour of the headdress also varies from one state to another.
+However two of the royal states in Peninsular Malaysia - Selangor and Johor - have added a crown to their royal regalia following latter British influence.

-The royal headdress worn by the Yang di-Pertuan Agong during his installation is called the Tengkolok Diraja.
+The royal headdress worn by the King of Malaysia during his installation ceremony is called the Tengkolok Diraja.
 Made of black fabric embroidered with gold thread, it is folded in the style called Dendam Tak Sudah ("Persistent Vengeance") from the state of Negeri Sembilan (which also inspired the elective monarchical system itself).
 Affixed to the front of Tengkolok Diraja is a bejewelled ornament of a crescent moon and the 14-pointed star called the Bintang Persekutuan (Federation Star).
 At the centre of the star is the Coat of arms of Malaysia.
+The Tengolok is worn with the Muskat in days it is worn.